438 574 km2

 Sweden has 12 representatives on the European Economic and Social Committee.
 This advisory body – representing employers, workers and other interest groups – is consulted on proposed laws, to get a better idea of the possible changes to work and social situations in member countries.

-Sweden has 12 representatives on the Committee of the Regions, the EU's assembly of regional and local representatives.
+Sweden has 12 representatives on the European Committee of the Regions, the EU's assembly of regional and local representatives.
 This advisory body is consulted on proposed laws, to ensure these laws take account of the perspective from each region of the EU.

 Sweden also communicates with the EU institutions through its permanent representation in Brussels.
 As Sweden's "embassy to the EU", its main task is to ensure that the country's interests and policies are pursued as effectively as possible in the EU.